On July 14, 1877, the Great Railroad Strike began in Martinsburg, West Virginia.

 The Pennsylvania Railroad led the charge in oppressing workers.
 It forced workers to accept pay cut after pay cut and then doubled the length of runs with no increase in crew size.
 Other railroads quickly followed suit in a race to the bottom.
 In Martinsburg, the Baltimore & Ohio Railroad forced its workers to accept their second pay cut in a year.
 This broke the camel’s back and workers walked out.
 Rail workers on big lines had a lot of potential power because if they refused to allow trains to roll on a given line, it would disrupt traffic across the country.
 They knew this and used this tactic.

 The strike quickly spread across the nation.
-Within days, 100,000 workers were on strike, with many more unemployed on the picket lines in support.
+Within days, 100,000 workers were on strike, with many more non-rail workers on the picket lines in support.
+In many areas, there were a lot more everyday citizens outnumbered the railroad workers.
+This became a huge expression of anger toward the dominance of railroads over American life.
 In Maryland, Pennsylvania, and Illinois especially, workers halted the nation’s rail traffic, bringing the country to a screeching halt.

 The strike didn’t last too long (45 days) and the workers didn’t succeed.
 Nonetheless, it is one of the most important events in labor history for two reasons.
 It was the first mass action of industrial workers in American history, which scared the hell out of the capitalists.
 It now seemed America was susceptible to what were considered foreign ideologies from Europe.
 Second, the capitalists set the tone for dealing with striking labor throughout the Gilded Age–crush it with violence.